modm-io/modm/src/modm/platform/core/cortex/module.md

 - `-mthumb`: only Thumb2 instruction set is supported.
 - `-mfloat-abi={soft, softfp, hard}`: the FPU ABI: `hard` is fastest.
 - `-mfpu=fpv{4, 5}-{sp}-d16`: single or double precision FPU.
-- `-fsingle-precision-constant`: if SP-FPU, treat all FP constants as SP.
 - `-Wdouble-promotion`: if SP-FPU, warn if FPs are promoted to doubles.
+Note that unless you use the `.f` suffix or explicitly cast floating point operations to `float`, floating point constants are of `double` type, whose storage can result in an increased binary size.
+While you can add the `-fsingle-precision-constant` compiler flag to implicitly cast all doubles to floats, this also impacts compile time computations and may reduce accuracy.
+  Therefore it is not enabled by default and you should carefully watch for any unwanted numeric side effects if you use this compiler option.
+  See [Semantics of Floating Point Math in GCC][gcc_math].

 In addition, these linker options are added: